Pontian Buy: Chai Huat Heng (再发兴饼家) Traditional Pastries @ Pontian Kechil

 Kedai Biskut Chai Huat Heng (再发兴饼家), located near to Pontian Lau Pasar (笨珍老巴刹) in Pontian Kechil, is a family-run traditional bakery that makes a wide varieties of Chinese traditional pastries, wedding cakes, longevity buns, etc, and also mooncakes during Mid-Autumn Festival.
 The bakery has been around for more than 80 years and the skills of hand-making their pastries are passed down from generation to generation.

 One of Chai Huat Heng's specialties is the big traditional Teochew la pia (潮州朥饼) that is popular as wedding cake or as mooncake during Mid Autumn Festival.
-The old-taste pastry has flaky crust and mildly-sweet filling with aroma of roasted sesame seeds.
-This is the traditional taste that many people will go for.
+The old-taste pastry has flaky crust and mild-sweet filling with aroma of roasted sesame seeds.
+This is the traditional taste that many local folks will go for.

 There are sun biscuits (太阳饼) too — although a popular Taiwan biscuit, Chai Huat Heng created the Pontian version with snow-white soft crust and stamped with a red sun pattern.
-The maltose-filled pastry has a pleasant-light taste and not very sweet.
+The maltose-filled pastry has a pleasant light taste and mildly sweet too.

 Chai Huat Heng makes so many types of traditional pastries and they are mostly not very sweet — which is the main reason why I always frequent the bakery on every trip to Pontian.
 It will take me many, many, many more visits to try them all.